piyawutpattamanon/hotel-dynamic-pricing-rl-ppo/README.md

 The custom environment `HotelPricingGameEnv` is designed to simulate a hotel pricing scenario where:
 - The environment contains multiple hotel rooms, each with price, and affinity vector.
 - Customers have individual preferences as affinity vector and willingness to pay for hotel rooms.
-- The goal of the environment is to maximize total revenue by setting optimal prices for hotel rooms, considering both customer preferences and willingness to pay.
+- The goal of the environment is to maximize total hotel revenue by setting optimal prices for different hotel rooms, considering both customer preferences and willingness to pay.

 ### Theoretical Concepts